(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 the same league, for according to a friend doing his PhD in a neighbouring

-university, the professors there demonstrate a good proficiency.
+university, the professors there demonstrate good proficiency.
 But among the

-students, he complained, the proficiency varies widely and wildly as if the
+students, he complained that the proficiency varies widely and wildly as if the

-reason—mostly socio-economic status of the students—as described in the
+reason—mostly the socio-economic status of the students—as described in the

-Hindi-medium, Punjabi-medium, etc schools.
-And, the schools in this second
+Hindi-medium, Punjabi-medium, etc. And the schools in this second

 category are much more popular.
 For a typical instance, an Associate Professor in

-my department on seeing my wife and I together in one of our early meetings, falteringly
+my department, on seeing my wife and me together in one of our early meetings, falteringly

 commented thus: “Muhammad, your wife is more longer than you”.
 I was visibly taken

 aback.
-The surprise does not stop there; in class, he always speaks Hindi and
+The surprise does not stop there; he always speaks Hindi and

-for not using English as enshrined in the policy of the university, he
+for not using English as enshrined in the university policy, he

 honourably confessed that his English is very weak.
-All throughout his
+He further revealed throughout his

-educational career, he further revealed, he attended non-English medium schools,
+educational career that he attended non-English medium schools,

 for he came from a poor family!